 Art of War

 Your Shas’ui Leader can use this ability once per battle.
 It then gets to choose one of two bonuses that will last for the rest of that Turning Point.
 Mont’ka lets every Pathfinder objective in your Kill Team (and that’s everyone) perform a free Dash action in their activation, and Kauyon grants any friendly operative in Cover an extra automatically succesful normal save dice when rolling defence dice each time an enemy shoots at it in that Turning Point.
-So: it’s a one-time Kill Team-wide defensive or offensive boost in one Turning Point if your Leader is alive to trigger it.
+Additionally, since the Q3 2023 Balance Dataslate, Kauyon also lets friendly Pathfinder operatives make a Mission or Pick Up action for 1 less Action Point than it would normally cost (even to the point of making the action cost 0 Action Points.
+So: it’s a one-time Kill Team-wide defensive or offensive/mission boost in one Turning Point if your Leader is alive to trigger it.

 Operatives of the Pathfinder Kill Team